maxkapur/maxkapur.github.io/_posts/2050-12-29-interesting-submodular.markdown

 concavity (for continuous functions).

 Submodular functions have a number of desirable traits.
-A famous result of Nemhauser et al. (1976, [paywall](https://doi.org/10.1007/BF01588971)) holds that when maximizing a monotone[^monotone] submodular function over a cardinality constraint, the greedy algorithm that iteratively adds to $$X$$ the element that yields the greatest increase in $$f(X)$$ is $$1 - 1 / e \approx 63.2\%$$ optimal.[^optimal]
+A famous result of Nemhauser et al. (1978) holds that when maximizing a monotone[^monotone] submodular function over a cardinality constraint, the greedy algorithm that iteratively adds to $$X$$ the element that yields the greatest increase in
+$$f(X)$$ is $$1 - 1 / e \approx 63.2\%$$ optimal.[^optimal] Efficient algorithms
+that provide the same approximation ratio for more complex constraint structures have also been identified (Badanidiyuru et al. 2014, Chekuri et al. 2014, Kulik et al. 2013).
+See Vondrák (2017) for an introduction to submodular functions with many examples.

-# Intepretation of $$f(X)$$
+# Preliminary interpretation of $$f(X)$$

 The function $$f(X)$$ defined above can be used to model the probability of a parallel system failing as a function of which repairs have been made to its components.
 For example, suppose there are a dozen roads between our town and the next, and the probabilities of each road being open in the coming winter are given by $$p_1$$ through $$p_{12}$$.
-For each of the roads, we can engage in repairs to increase the probability of the the road opening to $$q_i$$.
+For each of the roads, we can engage in repairs to increase the availability to $$q_i$$.
 Letting $$X$$ denote the set of roads that we repair, the probability of *at least* one road being open in the winter is one minus the probability that all of them are closed, which is $$f(X)$$.

-Thus, we might give the function above a tortured-but-accurate name such as &ldquo;parallel process success probability with quality upgrades&rdquo;&mdash;but let&rsquo;s just stick with $$f(X)$$.
+With this interpretation in mind, we are tempted to give $$f(X)$$ a tortured-but-accurate name such as the &ldquo;parallel process success probability with quality upgrades&rdquo; function&mdash;but we&rsquo;ll just stick with
+$$f(X)$$ for now.

 This interpretation is admittedly a bit narrow.
-The versatility of $$f(X)$$ as a functional form starts to show itself, in my opinion, when we start taking conic combinations&mdash;see the examples below.
+The versatility of $$f(X)$$ as a functional form will start to show itself when we start taking conic combinations&mdash;see the examples below.

-# Monotonicity and submodularity
+# Monotonicity and submodularity proof

 **Theorem:** $$f(X)$$ as defined above is a monotone submodular function.